 Surmulen stables kindly let me use their barn, and I rigged it somewhat like a human studio, but with looser, less precise lighting since I expected that positioning the horses would be difficult.

 About a dozen horses came in, and none seemed to be troubled by the flashes,they were much more bothered by simply being in a strange building, and positioning them was predictably ‘interesting’.
-But the results were everything I had hoped for, and the images are now hanging on the walls of Hotel Uppsala.
+But the results were everything I had hoped for, and the images are now hanging on the walls of the reception at Ultuna horse hospital.

 Click on the image of Astrid and Tösen for more shots from the studio.